ryan-mcclue/unsw/comp3331/wk7/week7.md

    IGN (Internet Gateway Device) automates NAT port configuration with lease times
 3. Client communicates with a relay server (what Skype uses) that then communicates to the NAT server

+As TCP is stream orientated, will automatically handle size larger than MTU for us

 * On refragmentation, will next router wait for all fragments to be recieved and re-assembled before sending to next hop?
 * Network classes obselete, they why mentioned in questions?